Do Go On - 302 - The Cherry Sisters ; The Worst Show in Vaudeville

 Not yet a big baby.

-All I need is time.
+All I need is.

-and you can't understand what the big babies are talking about
+what the big babies are talking about, but the

-It's difficult.
 It's just awful.
 I do feel for them.

-Ella was managing the farm and it's six cows on her own.
+and at six cows on her own,

-While Addy was working in a friend's boarding house in Marion,
+while Addy was working in a friend's boarding house in Marion.

-Jesse was attending school and Effie and Lizzie had moved into town
+and Effie and Lizzie had moved into town

 to operate a dairy store.

-that's the kind of school I passed with flying colors.
+Okay, attending school sounds like that's the kind of school I passed with flying colors.

 Actually, I didn't always attend.